 - Watching Halloween-related movies (Nightmare Before Christmas is a good one.) or Halloween episodes of shows you like

 You can also take things you already like and make them Halloween-themed in some way.
 Eg: If you write stories together, write them about black cats.
 If you play roleplaying games, play a Halloween scenario.
-If you like playing Apples to Apples or Cards Against Humanity, make a bunch of Halloween-themed cards and add them to your deck.
+If you like playing Apples to Apples, make a bunch of Halloween-themed cards and add them to your deck.